-There is no general bar on the appointment of anyone to a post where they would manage, or be managed by, someone with whom they have a close personal relationship.
+- 5.3.1.2 There is no general bar on the appointment of anyone to a post where they would manage, or be managed by, someone with whom they have a close personal relationship.
 It is important to ensure that any approach or actions are not unfair or discriminatory and that all the issues that may arise are explored widely so that they can be managed effectively.
-Wherever possible, alternative management arrangements will be put in place to address potential problems and to ensure that there is no conflict of interests.
-Only if the Executive Principal considers it is not practicable to make all necessary alternative management arrangements will such an appointment not be allowed.
-It is important that the rationale for such a decision is clear and in writing in case a challenge is made to that decision.

-If the appointment is made, all alternative management arrangements should be documented.

-5.3.2 Relationships which develop during the course of employment

-Any relationship which develops during the course of employment between an employee and his/her Senior Leader, or a Senior Leader higher up the same management line, or a Director, must be declared by both parties, in writing, to the Executive Principal and details recorded on their personal files.
-Failure to do so will result in disciplinary action.

-Where such a relationship develops between a direct line Senior Leader and a team member, the appropriate Senior Leader should, in discussion with both employees:

-- make alternative supervision/line management arrangements for issues involving a potential conflict of interest.
+Wherever possible, alternative management arrangements will be put in place to address potential problems and to ensure that there is no conflict of interests. - 5.3.1.3 Only if the Executive Principal considers it is not practicable to make all necessary alternative management arrangements will such an appointment not be allowed.
+It is important that the rationale for such a decision is clear and in writing in case a challenge is made to that decision. - 5.3.1.4 If the appointment is made, all alternative management arrangements should be documented. - 5.3.2 Relationships which develop during the course of employment - 5.3.2.1 Any relationship which develops during the course of employment between an employee and his/her senior leader, or a senior leader higher up the same management line, or a trustee, must be declared by both parties, in writing, to the Executive Principal and details recorded on their personal files.
+Failure to do so will result in disciplinary action. - 5.3.2.2 Where such a relationship develops between a direct line senior leader and a team member, the appropriate senior leader should, in discussion with both employees: - make alternative supervision/line management arrangements for issues involving a potential conflict of interest.
 These include matters related to pay, promotion, job opportunity, discipline and grievance.
 They also include more specific operational issues in relation to finance and procurement roles and responsibilities which are governed by financial regulations, procedures or procurement rules; - communicate any agreed adjustment to other colleagues in the team to manage any concerns.

-5.3.3 The Directing Body
+5.3.3 Trustees

-Any Director who has, or develops, a close personal relationship with an employee of the Federation will not be eligible to be a member of the Personnel Committee in order to avoid potential conflicts of interest which could cause significant problems with employee management (e.g. salary issues, appraisal, grievance, disciplinary etc.).

-If two Directors on the Directors' Body have a close personal relationship, they will not be eligible to serve on the same committee(s).

-It is important to ensure that any approach or actions are not unfair or discriminatory.
+- 5.3.3.1 In order to avoid potential conflicts of interest which could cause significant problems with employee management (e.g. salary issues, appraisal, grievance, disciplinary etc.), any trustee who has, or develops, a close personal relationship with an employee of the Federation, will not be eligible to be a member of the resources committee. - 5.3.3.2 If two trustees have a close personal relationship, they will not be eligible to serve on the same committee(s). - 5.3.3.3 It is important to ensure that any approach or actions are not unfair or discriminatory.

-5.4 Close personal relationships between an employee and their child/grandchild.

-This type of close relationship at work does not of itself constitute a difficulty.
-However, employees are expected to conduct themselves in a professional, sensitive and confidential manner.

-Exceptionally, a close personal relationship between an employee and their child/grandchild may begin to have an adverse effect on their own work and/or that of others working in the Federation.
-The following is not exhaustive but includes some examples of this:

-- communicating confidential information;

-- behaving in a way that may cause difficulty or embarrassment to others;

-- a breach of the employee's position of trust;

-- a compromise of professional standards;

-- a conflict of interests.

-It is any negative impact on work or breach in confidentiality that would cause the Discipline Policy for Staff to be implemented, not the relationship itself.
+- 5.4 Close personal relationships between an employee and their child/grandchild. - 5.4.1 This type of close relationship at work does not of itself constitute a difficulty.
+However, employees are expected to conduct themselves in a professional, sensitive and confidential manner. - 5.4.2 Exceptionally, a close personal relationship between an employee and their child/grandchild may begin to have an adverse effect on their own work and/or that of others working in the Federation.
+The following is not exhaustive but includes some examples of this: - communicating confidential information; - behaving in a way that may cause difficulty or embarrassment to others; - a breach of the employee's position of trust; - a compromise of professional standards; - a conflict of interests. - 5.4.3 It is any negative impact on work or breach in confidentiality that would cause the Federation Staff Disciplinary Policy to be implemented, not the relationship itself.